 2: mid-Holocene case#

-The Holocene Epoch started ~11,700 before present (11.7 ka BP) and is the current period of geologic time.
+The Holocene Epoch started ~11,700 before present (11.7 ka BP) and is the current geological epoch.

 The Holocene is an interglacial period, marked by receding ice sheets and rising greenhouse gases that were accompanied by changes in the Earth’s orbit around the Sun.

-Today, we will use CESM to investigate influence of Holocene orbital forcing on climate.
+Today, we will use CESM to investigate influence of mid-Holocene orbital forcing on climate.

 Create, configure, build and run a fully coupled mid-Holocene (~6 ka BP) case called b.e21.B1850.f19_g17.midHolocene.001